abinnovator/Penny-Grow/README.md

 </ul>

 <h2>Contributing</h2>
-<p>Since this is a private project, contributions are only accepted from authorized collaborators.
-If you would like to contribute, please reach out to the me.</p>
+<p>Since this is a private project, authorized collaborators only accept contributions.
+If you would like to contribute, please reach out to me.</p>

 <h2>License</h2>
 <p>All rights reserved.
 No part of this project may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the owner.</p>